YottaDB/YDBDoc/ProgGuide/commands.rst

 16 - ZBREAKs within a trigger removed due to updated trigger (TRIGZBREAKREM)

-The default BREAKMSG mask is 31 (1+2+4+8+16) which means that YottaDB/GT.M displays all BREAK messages.
+The default BREAKMSG mask is 31 (1+2+4+8+16) which means that YottaDB displays all BREAK messages.

 Example:

 .. parsed-literal::
-   GTM>VIEW "BREAKMSG":5
+   YDB>VIEW "BREAKMSG":5

 In this example the BREAKMSG value is 5, representing the sum of 1 and 4.
 This enables BREAKS within the body of a program (value 1) and for a device EXCEPTION (value 4).